asd58584388/tiktok-watermark-removal/README.md

   - **Queue-based System**: Implement a task queue (e.g., **Celery** with **Redis** or **RabbitMQ**) to handle video processing asynchronously.
 This will help improve the API’s responsiveness by processing videos in the background and notifying users when their video is ready.
   - **Real-time Progress Tracking**: Implement real-time tracking for the video processing task, allowing users to track the status of their video in real-time, reducing wait time anxiety and improving user experience.

-- **Improvement 3 - API Rate Limiting**: Introduce **rate-limiting** for the API to prevent abuse and ensure fair usage, especially when scaling the API for public use.

-- **Improvement 4 - Cloud Hosting**: For scalability, I plan to host the API on a cloud service like **AWS**, **Google Cloud**, or **Azure**.
-This will allow the system to scale dynamically depending on demand, handle large file uploads, and serve users from multiple regions.

-- **Improvement 5 - Documentation and SDK**: To make the API more user-friendly and easier to integrate with other platforms, I plan to:
+- **Improvement 3 - Documentation and SDK**: To make the API more user-friendly and easier to integrate with other platforms, I plan to:
-  - **Generate Comprehensive API Docs**: Use **Swagger** (which FastAPI already supports) to generate detailed API documentation, including usage examples, request/response formats, and authentication methods.
   - **SDK Development**: Create SDKs (software development kits) in multiple languages (e.g., Python, JavaScript) that allow developers to easily interact with the API without having to manually make HTTP requests.

 ---

 ### **Benefits of These Improvements**

-- **Better Detection Accuracy**: Switching to a YOLOv4-based detection model will result in more accurate watermark detection, especially in challenging video conditions.
+- **Better Detection Accuracy**: Switching to a YOLO11-based detection model will result in more accurate watermark detection, especially in challenging video conditions.
 - **Enhanced API Scalability**: The improvements in API infrastructure (asynchronous processing, authentication, and scaling) will allow the project to handle a larger user base and provide a more reliable service.
 - **Increased Flexibility and Usability**: By improving API accessibility and adding user-friendly features like real-time progress tracking, the system will be easier to use and integrate with other services.
 - **Better Cloud Integration**: Hosting the API on the cloud will improve performance, scalability, and redundancy, ensuring that the service can handle more requests and provide faster video processing.